 Epidemiology is the study of how often diseases occur in different groups of people and why.
-Information from such research is used to plan and evaluate strategies to prevent, as well as guiding the management of individual patients.1
+Information from such research is used to plan and evaluate strategies to prevent, as well as guide the management, of individual patients.1

 The public also has a right to know about hazards to health and to be equipped to make evidence-based choices concerning treatment and prevention.
 This is not possible without research.
-Doing no research is often unacceptable from an ethical point of view, where there is clinical uncertainty.
-The quality of research should also be as good as possible; poor research may lead to wrong decisions which may have a profound impact on patient health.3 Equally it is unethical to undertake research that would withhold a treatment that has been proven to be clinically effective.
+Doing no research is often unacceptable from an ethical perspective, where there is clinical uncertainty.
+The quality of research should also be optimised; poor research may lead to wrong decisions which may have a profound negative impact on patient health.3 Equally it is unethical to undertake research that would involve withholding a treatment that has been previously proven to be clinically effective.

-Ethical constraints must be balanced against opportunities to expand knowledge and improve care for patients, and there have been a number of guidelines published in the last 50 years which aim to improve the ethical standards of epidemiological research.
-This document draws on several papers that are all available online and referenced below.
-The reader is encouraged to read them in full for more information.
+Ethical constraints must be balanced against opportunities to expand knowledge and improve care for patients.
+Over the last 50 years, there have been a number of guidelines published, which aim to improve the ethical standards of epidemiological research.
+This section draws on several papers that are all available online and referenced below.
+The reader is encouraged to read them in full for more information3,5.
 Other documents in this section also include information about the ethics of individual study designs.

 The roots of epidemiological ethics

-The ethics of epidemiology and public health has emerged from several sources, including:4
+The ethics of epidemiology and public health have emerged from several sources, including:3

 - Philosophical ethics – theories and concepts drawn from the writings of Aristotle, Kant, Mill, Rawls, etc

-The Declaration of Helsinki5 was developed by the World Medical Association as a set of ethical principles to ‘provide guidance to physicians and other participants in medical research involving human subjects.’
+The Declaration of Helsinki4 was developed by the World Medical Association as a set of ethical principles to ‘provide guidance to physicians and other participants in medical research involving human subjects.’
 Although it is not legally binding, it has become widely accepted as the cornerstone of human research ethics.
-The first version was adopted in 1964 and has been amended six times since, most recently in October 2008.
+The first version was adopted in 1964 and has been amended seven times since, most recently in 2013.

 It includes principles on: